 Want to Become a Formal Member?

 The Sammamish Youth Board consists of teens that have the drive to make a change in Sammamish.
 The board looks for teens that have creative input and have the follow-through to make their ideas heard.
 Applicants should be interested in interacting with city officials, planning events for youth, and helping make decisions that will affect the future of the City of Sammamish.
+Applicants for 2024-2025 will open in February 2024.

 - Help coordinate and participate in monthly community service projects.
 For example, Mayor’s Month of Concern Food Drive, Adopt-a-Road, and park or trail restoration projects;